General-purpose, high-level programming language supporting multiple programming paradigms.

 to initialize your documentation.
 You will be asked to choose the documentation directory, set the project name and provide some other basic information about it.
 Next, you will be asked which extensions you want to enable.
 Be sure to answer “yes” on creating Makefile for your documentation.

-It may happen that will miss-type some answer or you just change your mind about it.
-You can of course alter them whenever you want, just by editing
+It may happen that will mis-type some answer or you just change your mind about it.

 As it was mentioned before, content for Sphinx is written in reStructuredText, so in order to create new page in the documentation, you have to create a